Camp Rock 2: The Final Jam: Production

-Camp Rock 2 was shot in Ontario from September 3 to October 16, 2009, filming the scenes at Rockwood Conservation Area, Kilcoo Camp in Minden Hills, French River, The Kingbridge Centre in King City, and Earl Bales Park in Toronto.
+The film was shot in Ontario between September 3 and October 16, 2009, filming the scenes at Rockwood Conservation Area, Kilcoo Camp in Minden Hills, French River, The Kingbridge Centre in King City, and Earl Bales Park in Toronto.

 Reception

 Critical response

-On Rotten Tomatoes, Camp Rock 2 has an approval rating of 63% based on 5 reviews and an average of 6.1/10.
+On Rotten Tomatoes, Camp Rock 2: The Final Jam has an approval rating of 63% based on 5 reviews and an average of 6.1/10.
 Jennifer Armstrong from Entertainment Weekly enjoyed the film and called the performance of Demi Lovato "dependently appealing".

 Ratings

-Camp Rock 2 garnered 7.9 million viewers on its premiere night, the most for a film on cable television in 2010 and the most any cable program that week (August 30 – September 5).
+Camp Rock 2: The Final Jam garnered 7.9 million viewers on its premiere night, the most for a film on cable television in 2010 and the most any cable program that week (August 30 – September 5).
 The film was also simulcast on Radio Disney, similar to the first installment of the franchise, but it is unknown if the ratings included the Radio Disney audience.

 Home media

-Camp Rock 2 was released on DVD and Blu-ray on September 7, 2010, in the United States and Canada and was later available worldwide.
-It includes the Extended Edition, the special feature Rock Along Edition, and the Combo Pack.
+Camp Rock 2: The Final Jam was released on DVD and Blu-ray on September 7, 2010, in the United States and Canada and was later available worldwide.
+Both the DVD and Blu-ray include the Extended Edition and the special feature Rock Along Edition, while the Blu-ray contains the featurette Getting To Know Camp Star's Newest Stars.